holyaustin/PropertyBlocks/README.md

 ## How we built it

-PropertyBlocks was built using Solidity for smart contract development on the Lisk blockchain.
+PropertyBlocks was built using Solidity for smart contract development on the blockchain.
 We utilized Hardhat and Chai for testing and deployment of our contracts.
 The frontend was developed using Next.js, with ethers.js facilitating interaction with the blockchain.
 For tokenization, we implemented the ERC20 standard to represent property fractions and for security.
 We integrated IPFS for decentralized storage of property-related metadata, ensuring immutability and transparency.
 The platform also includes robust security measures to protect users' investments and ensure the integrity of transactions.

 ## Challenges we ran into